Protection Ritual to Stop conflict and War in Sudan

 Single phrase Reduces confusion Each session

-Monthly review Refine steps Monthly
+Monthly review Refine steps and wording Monthly

 Working with elements and herbs: earth, water, air, fire, and spirit

-Spirit binds intent with humility and consent.
-Honesty and calm compassion make the work meaningful.
+Spirit binds intent with humility and consent—honesty and calm compassion make the work meaningful.

 Earth Stabilize Basil Small bowl of soil; grounding breath